 There’s no doubt that choosing a clinic, especially outside of your home country, can be overwhelming.
 Luckily, there are several organizations who regulate the safety, cleanliness, and effectiveness of fertility clinics and hospitals.
+Not all countries have national regulatory bodies specific to fertility clinics and fertility clinics in those locations often follow guidelines established but the organizations listed below.

 The goal of this article is to make some sense of the important and credible organizations to search for in the world of fertility regulation, so you can choose the right IVF clinic for you whether abroad or in your home country.